A Teenager Died After Drinking Too Much Caffeine

 "I stand before you as a brokenhearted father and hope that something good can come from this," said father Sean Cripe.

-"Parents please talk to your kids about the danger of these energy drinks," Cripe said added.
-"And teenagers and students please don’t buy them.
+"Parents please talk to your kids about the danger of these energy drinks," Cripe said.
+"And teenagers and students, please don’t buy them.
 There's no reason to consume them.
 They can be very dangerous."

 "It wasn't a car crash that took his life," Cripe said.
 "Instead, it was an energy drink."